GLOBAL MARKETS-Stocks, sterling fight back after Brexit beating

 By Hilary Russ

-NEW YORK, June 28 (Reuters) - Stocks rose worldwide for the first time in three days and the British pound and the euro climbed slightly on Tuesday as investors snapped up Brexit-bashed assets.
+NEW YORK, June 28 (Reuters) - Stocks rose worldwide for the first time in three days and sterling and the euro climbed on Tuesday as investors made a rush for Brexit-bashed assets.

 Bargain-hunting prevailed, but there was still widespread uncertainty over Britain’s vote to leave the European Union as the bloc’s leaders, including soon-to-be-ex UK Prime Minister David Cameron, held their first post-vote meeting in Brussels.

 Wall Street shares also bounced back, with banking shares recovering some of what they had lost.
-The S&P financial index rose as much as 1.726 percent intraday.
+The S&P financial index rose more than 1.55 percent.

-Britain’s Lloyds and Barclays gained through the day, jumping 7.43 percent and 3.38 percent respectively.
-Italy’s UniCredit rose but then pulled back, last up up 1.52 percent at 1830 GMT, and Spain’s Bankia surged more than 9 percent before falling back slightly to a 8.24 percent gain.
+Britain’s Lloyds and Barclays jumped 6.8 and 4 percent respectively.
+Italy’s UniCredit was up 3 percent and Spain’s Bankia surged 8.89 percent.

 “After a few days of a lot of volatility, it looks like we have found some stability,” said TD Securities’ European Head of Currency Strategy Ned Rumpeltin.